djbieber/stratifyd-user-guide/docs/source/signalsanalyticsengine.rst

   This includes using our proprietary text analytics algorithms extended from *Bayesian Neural Network*, *Generative Model*, *LSTM (Long Short Term Memory)*, and *Seq2Seq NLU*.
 In this step, data input is clustered into semantically meaningful groups.

-  The groups are generated and visualized by statistical significance (e.g., the % attributed to each topic category in the Semantic Topic Visualization).
+  The groups are generated and visualized by statistical significance (i.e. the percentage attributed to each topic category in the Semantic Topic Visualization).
 Each topic is tagged with top representative terms in Buzzwords.